brian-watkins/elmer/README.md

 # Elmer

 Elmer makes it easy to describe the behavior of Elm HTML applications.
+If you love TDD and you love Elm, then you'll probably appreciate Elmer.

 ### Why?